Canada's Trudeau says 'an erosion of trust' at core of scandal

 The Montreal-based engineering firm SNC-Lavalin has been accused of paying bribes for government contracts in Libya.
 Wilson-Raybould testified that Trudeau and senior members of his government insisted that she instruct prosecutors to execute an option that would have the firm pay reparations and avoid trial.

-A significant number of jobs are at stake — in an election year — if the firm is found guilty.
-SNC-Lavalin employs 3,400 people in the province of Quebec alone, and a conviction would prohibit the firm from receiving any federal government business for a decade.
+SNC-Lavalin employs 3,400 people in the province of Quebec alone, and a conviction would prohibit the firm from receiving any federal government business for a decade — which would put a significant number of jobs at stake.

-In her testimony, Wilson-Raybould said Trudeau expressed concerns about jobs being lost, particularly in his home province.

-However, Butts told the committee Wednesday that while officials did express concerns over the endangerment of jobs, he believed "nothing inappropriate occurred here."
+Trudeau's address came after his former top aide Gerald Butts delivered testimony to a Parliament justice committee on Wednesday denying the prime minister had acted inappropriately.

-Officials had only Wilson-Raybould to get a second opinion, Butts said, adding "we also made it clear that she was free to accept that opinion, or not."
+Officials had only suggested to Wilson-Raybould that she get a second opinion on the case, Butts said, adding "we also made it clear that she was free to accept that opinion, or not."

 Butts, who served as the prime minister's principal secretary, resigned in the wake of the allegations of political interference in the criminal case.